oxai/wildfire/README.md

 Download `app_key.json` from Google Drive and place it at `web/app_key.json`, which contains Django secret key (do not commit to git!).

 ### Running the web servers
-In one terminal, run the following to start up the Django backend server:
+In one terminal, run the following to start up the InDjango backend server:
 ```
 cd web
 python manage.py runserver